samply/secret-sync/Readme.md

 Secret type: `GitLabProjectAccessToken`

-The third value after the final `:` is unused.
+The third value after the final `:` is the prefix that identifies the GitLab server like e.g. "verbis".
+The central secret sync component must be configured with environment variables with this prefix.

 Example: `GitLabProjectAccessToken:GIT_CONFIG_REPO_TOKEN:`